henrystoldt/FvCFD.jl/README.md

 JuliaCFD is a simple explicit compressible Euler solver for 3D unstructured polyhedral meshes, written in the Julia programming language.
 The code is compact enough to be read fully by individual users/developers (<2000 lines) and makes for an excellent hands-on introduction to CFD.
-This code was originally created as a final project for a graduate numerical methods class, and would be a good starting point for additional projects or low-overhead numerical research.
+This code was originally a final project for a graduate numerical methods class, and would be a good starting point for additional projects or low-overhead numerical research.

 <div align="center">

 Property | Value
 --- | ---
 Mesh format | OpenFOAM
-Output format | .vtu + restart files
+Output format | .vtu solution + ascii restart files
 Convective schemes | JST & MUSCL+Roe
-Time discretization (transient) | Explicit Runge-Kutta orders 1-4
+Gradient schemes | Green-Gauss & Weighted Least-Squares Time discretization (transient) | Explicit Runge-Kutta orders 1-4
 Time discretization (steady-state) | Explicit first-order local time-stepping Dependencies | [WriteVTK](https://github.com/jipolanco/WriteVTK.jl)